Planner-executor splits: when to separate them

 ReAct in production: reasoning that survives sidetracks

-ReAct is a clean idea: think, act, observe, repeat ...
+ReAct is a clean idea: think, act, observe, repeat.
+In production, the loop is the part that breaks. ...

 Tool selection: when the model should pick, and when you should